-Stay current with the latest news on the settlement industry, nationwide litigation, trends in the legal and insurance industries and everything in between by listening to Ringler Radio, the award winning podcast series from Ringler.
+Stay current with the latest news on the settlement industry, nationwide litigation, trends in the legal and insurance industries and everything in between by listening to Ringler Radio, the award-winning podcast series from Ringler.
 You will hear from accomplished professionals – high-profile attorneys, claims experts, financial pros, celebrated authors, prominent elected officials, life company representatives and even a celebrity now and then, plus Ringler’s top settlement professionals from across the country – as they share their real-life case stories in the podcasts with host and Ringler veteran Larry Cohen.

-More than a decade of high-value production and award-winning content have pushed monthly distribution of Ringler Radio to more than 2.5 million listeners.
+More than a decade of high-value production and award-winning content have pushed the monthly distribution of Ringler Radio to more than 2.5 million listeners.
 It’s all part of Ringler’s unwavering commitment to leading the structured settlement industry with best-practice innovation, technology and education.

 Highlights from recent shows and a link to our program archives are found below.
 You can also find us under Ringler Radio in iTunes and automatically download them to your iPod for free.